mstksg/inCode/copy/entries/kmeans.md

 [K-means][] is a method of assigning a bunch of data points and samples into *k* clusters.
-For the purpose of this post, we're going to talk about data points as points in a vector space ("vectors") and clustering as grouping together clusters of points that are close to each other (using Euclidean/l2 distance).
+For the purpose of this post, we're going to talk about data points as points in a vector space and clustering as grouping together clusters of points that are close to each other (using Euclidean/L2 distance).

 [K-means]: https://en.wikipedia.org/wiki/K-means_clustering